lancopku/text-autoaugment/README.md

 | TAA     | 89.37 | 52.55 | 97.07 |  96.04 |  65.73 |
 | n_aug   |   4   |   4   |   4   |    2   |    2   |

-More pre-searched policies and their performance will be coming soon.
+More pre-searched policies and their performance will be **COMING SOON**.

 #### Fine-tune a new model on the augmented training dataset